 8. Plan your meals around your fresh root cellaring fruits and veggies first.

 If things begin to get out of hand, you can convert food from your cold storage into dried food, in your dehydrator, to extend the shelf life.
+Or do some winter canning when running the stove top will help with keeping the kitchen a comfortable temperature.

 How long will fruits and vegetables in root cellaring?